miguelcastilho/DomoTron/README.md

 ## Project Structure

-The project is organized with a modular, environment-based structure:
+The project is organized with a modular structure:

 ```
 project/